GinjaChris/pentmenu/README.md

 *More to come...

-The script already implements sudo where required.
-If your user does not have sudo capability, run as root.
+Sudo is implemented where necesssary.

 Tested on Debian and Arch.

-Requires:
+Requirements:

+sudo

 curl